Ilovecatz17/remote-model-access/README.md

 👀 Apple TV App (maybe this summer)

 👀 Apple Watch App (maybe this summer)

+👀 Central website to also interact with your model.
+Similar to the apps. (maybe this summer)

 ~~👀 Image sending support for compatible models~~ not available through the lmstudio api.